garystafford/xgboost-sagemaker-eks-demo-public/README.md

 - The working project-specific setting still uses the selected CodeConnections connection ARN above.
 - Keep `Use override credentials for this project only` checked for this working configuration.
 - After changing `buildspec.yml`, commit and push before rerunning CodeBuild.
 The project pulls `main` from GitHub.
-- The repository field must be a valid GitHub URL.
+- The repository field must be a valid GitHub URL (no `.git`).
 The working URL format is:

 ```text
 https://github.com/YOUR_GITHUB_USER/YOUR_REPOSITORY